 Welcome to C.W.
 Worth House, an historic Wilmington, North Carolina bed and breakfast which has been welcoming guests since its restoration in 1985.
 Reminiscent of days gone by and a past rich in history, C.W.
 Worth House allows you to share past southern traditions in a rather extraordinary fashion.
-This 121 year old mansion has endured many transformations since its construction in 1893.
-It was originally built as the private home for Charles W. Worth until 1944 when it was a boarding house for 40 years and finally, rescued and restored to become the elegant Inn of the present day.
+This 123 year old mansion has endured many transformations since its construction in 1893.
+It was originally built as the private home for Charles W. Worth until 1944 and then it became a boarding house for 40 years and finally, rescued and restored to become the elegant Inn of the present day.

 This grand home with bay windows, distinctive dual turrets and porches is a fine example of 19th century English Queen Anne style and represents one of the most charming historic Wilmington, NC bed and breakfasts.
 The C.W.
 Worth House offers seven unique guestrooms and balances Victorian charm with modern amenities for your comfort and convenience.
 As you step through the gate, the spacious southern porch invites you to slow down, relax and enjoy.

 Wilmington is one of the most beautiful cities on the North Carolina coast, and in 2014 was voted #1 “Best American Riverfront” by USA Today.
 Wilmington’s historic waterfront area along the Cape Fear River boasts the state’s richest collection of 19th- century urban architecture.
 The ambiance has been enhanced by an aggressive revitalization effort that covers a 200-block section of downtown, making it the largest historic district in NC and is a must see.
 Founded over 250 years ago as a thriving port city on the banks of the Cape Fear River, Wilmington has a rich past.
 Many fascinating buildings and historic sites are open to visitors, so you can easily spend a few days exploring.

-During your visit you can browse the many quaint shops in the Historic District or just take a “southern-style stroll” down brick streets rich in architecture.
+You may want to just take a “southern-style stroll” down brick streets rich in architecture.
 You may even find yourself in the middle of a commercial or scene from a TV series… Six, Good Behavior in its second season, Secrets and Lies, and Revolution filmed its first season in Wilmington.
 Other shows filmed in Wilmington include Sleepy Hollow, Under the Dome, Dawson’s Creek, and One Tree Hill.
-Some blockbuster movies filmed in and around Wilmington are Iron Man 3, Sleeping With the Enemy, Safe Haven, and coming soon to theaters, The Longest Ride.
+Some blockbuster movies filmed in and around Wilmington are Iron Man 3, Sleeping With the Enemy, Safe Haven, and The Longest Ride.
 The Wilmington area has been an active production hub since the early 1980’s.
 When the evening is about to fall, relax in Riverfront Park and enjoy the view or the sunset over the Battleship North Carolina.
 Wilmington is also designated as a Coast Guard City and the home port to the USCGC Diligence.
 Wilmington’s nightlife is alive and well.
-Enjoy fine dining, from local fresh seafood to international cuisine.
 Jazz, blues, and varied entertainment complete the night scene.

 The picturesque campus of UNCW, the University of North Carolina at Wilmington is located 5 miles from the inn and midway to Wrightsville Beach.
 We gladly offer visitors to the campus a special discount.

 A gift certificate to C.W.
 Worth House bed and breakfast makes a great gift for all occasions such as anniversaries, birthdays and holidays.

 Cape Fear Blues Jam Tuesdays 8 pm at The Rusty Nail.
 A unique gathering of the area’s finest Blues musicians.
 No cover. www.capefearblues.org

 Sunday Blue Grass at Satellite Bar and Lounge, every Sunday 6 pm – 10 pm visit their website for details satellitebarandlounge.com/calendar

 Wilmington Water Tours Daily one hour and two hour cruises, private parties, educational cruises and corporate events.
-Visit their website for details… www.wilmingtonwatertours.net
+Visit their website for details and schedule.

 Cape Fear Living Magazine – Calendar of Events